denten-books/plain-text/4-format.md

 actual affordances of digital text, the user grasps for neutered metaphors.
 We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

+In this chapter, I propose we approach form and formatting anew, with fresh eyes.
+I will begin by arguing first that the intellectual history of formalism literary theory contains within two distinct and contradictory ideas about
+form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
+The distinction is important because it leads to several conflicting strategies of interpretation.
+Taken in the sense of "outwards shape," the form suggests an aesthetics or even an "erotics" of art [@sontag_against_1966].
+On this view, a sign is forever embedded into the specific contexts of its instantiation.
+The physical peculiarity of this word makes it forever different from the same word on a different page.
+Taken as formula, form suggests a more analytical approach, aimed at explicating hidden structures.
+Formal analysis in that sense studies not specific traces or utterances, but the development of ideal forms, which exist independent of any specifics.

+The distinction between form, format, and formula will give us the vocabulary to discuss the codification of document structure in the second part of the chapter.
+As I will argue, some of the same intuitions guiding the intellectual history of formalism became ingrained in the material contingencies of word processing emerging in the middle of the twentieth century.
+A kind of a computational formalism will give us the means to reveal a layer of formatting shaping every digital document.
+Finally, I would like to extend computational formalism towards its speculative and as yet unrealized edge cases.
+In the conclusion, we will consider the possibility of literature without language, discourse without structure, and art without representation.

 ## Metaphor Machine

 Consider the following passage from a patent filed by Xerox in 1991.
 It